 Regular Vinyl

 One popular method is to cut out regular adhesive vinyl and then adhere it to your doormat to create a stencil.
 The problem with trying to create a doormat this way is that you can not use transfer tape with a doormat.
-The doormat itself is to rough and textured for the transfer tape to adhere to it, making it impossible to peel off of the vnyl.
+The doormat itself is too rough and textured for the transfer tape to adhere to it, making it impossible to peel off of the vnyl.

 Some people try to use vinyl as a sticker stencil.
 The problem is that the sticker stencil is quite large -large enough to fit a doormat, and also usually full of a detailed design, including intricate fonts.
 It's extremely difficult to remove the vinyl from the backing and then stick it down on to large doormats without it getting all stuck to itself and turning into a sticker ball, rather than a nice flat stencil.

 If you do manage to get it down onto your mat, the regular vinyl doesn't stick well to the outdoor mat, so it won't create nice crisp lines for you stencil.
+The paint often seeps under the stencil and results in a messy paint job.

 Stencil Vinyl